Secrets to a Happy Retirement

 Family members who still need help

-A need to identify potential income gaps
+The need to identify potential income gaps

 In sum: retire, happily!

 While retirement is in many ways all it’s cracked up to be, that’s not to say it doesn’t come with its own fair share of unique challenges.
-Thankfully, a well-executed game plan—from both a mental and financial perspective—can help ensure this period in your life is a little (or a lot!) more gratifying.
+Thankfully, a well-executed game plan—from both a mental and financial perspective—can help ensure this period of your life is a little (or a lot!) more gratifying.

 ———